 Primary tabs

 One of the most remarkable tasks accomplished by the cell is the exchange of energy for information, as originally hypothesized in separate works by Hopfield and Ninio.
-That is, the cell performs processes like transcription and translation with greater fidelity than would be possible if it only relied on binding affinity to attach the correct base or amino acid.
+That is, the cell performs processes like transcription (of DNA to mRNA) and translation (of mRNA to protein) with greater fidelity than would be possible if it only relied on binding affinity to attach the correct base or amino acid.
 The cell achieves this using "proofreading" processes that are driven by the expenditure of free energy.
 These processes conventionally are described as kinetic proofreading though driven or active proofreading would be terminology more consistent with discussions presented in these pages - e.g., active vs. passive transport.

 We will study proofreading which occurs in the translation process - in the synthesis of protein based on an mRNA sequence.
 The source of free energy turns out to be the activated carrier GTP rather than ATP.